F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link script creates a symbolic link to a destination 14-copy_html script copies files to the parent directory excluding those that already exist 100-lets_move script moves all files beginning with uppercase letter to /tmp/u
+13-symbolic_link script creates a symbolic link to a destination 14-copy_html script copies files to the parent directory excluding those that already exist 100-lets_move script moves all files beginning with uppercase letter to /tmp/u 101-clean_emacs script deletes all files in current directory that end with ~